jymcheong/SysmonResources/1. Configuration/README.md

 If you are running a lab, you may want to simulate the various applications executions within the lab & ingest all events first.
 These user applications, along with the file-types are likely vectors for code-execution. **Applying template configuration blindly may result to 'blind-spots'.**

-### Basic "catch all" without configuration file (as admin):
+### Basic without configuration file (as admin):

-`sysmon -accepteula -i -h * -n -l`
+`sysmon -accepteula -i -h * -n`

 -h * 	: use all hash algorithm

 -n 		: log network connections

--l 		: log loading of modules

 More for lab & single machine use/analysis, not suitable for production use due to large volume of events.
+This does not log ProcessAccess & module loads.